neurodata/lollipop/README.md

 # System Requirements

 ## Hardware Requirements
-- **lolPy** package requires only a standard computer with enough RAM to support the in-memory operations.
+- **lolP** package requires only a standard computer with enough RAM to support the in-memory operations.
 - Requires no non-standard hardware to run.

 ## Software Requirements
-- **lolPy** was developed in Python 3.6.
+- **lolP** was developed in Python 3.6.
 Currently, there is no plan to support Python 2.
 - Was developed and tested primarily on Mac OS (Sierra 10.12.6).
-- **lolPy** package should be compatible with Windows, Mac, and Linux operating systems.
+- **lolP** package should be compatible with Windows, Mac, and Linux operating systems.
-- **lolPy** is robust to Python package versions as it only requires the following packages:
+- **lolP** is robust to Python package versions as it only requires the following packages:
 ```
 numpy
 scikit-learn